walter7878/data-curriculum/datacurri.md

 3. [book] [Learning Python.
 Mark Lutz](https://amzn.to/37TeCIs).
 An amazing reference.
 The bible of Python.
 A comprehensive, in-depth introduction to the core Python language.
 It’s an ideal way to begin, whether you’re new to programming or a professional developer versed in other languages.
 4. [yt] [Learn Python - Full Course for Beginners [Tutorial]](https://www.youtube.com/watch?v=rfscVS0vtbw).
 Amazing material.
 4.20 hours, full hands on.
 For absolute beginners.
 Verified.
 5. [book] [Python Crash Course, 2nd Edition: A Hands-On, Project-Based Introduction to Programming.
 Matthes](https://amzn.to/2PpwtAh).
 A straightforward introduction to the core of Python programming designed to provide a foundation in general programming concepts, Python fundamentals, and problem solving.
+6. [yt / mooc{uni}] [Intro to CS and programming in Python.
+MIT.](https://www.youtube.com/playlist?list=PLUl4u3cNGP63WbdFxL8giv4yhgdMGaZNA).6.0001 Introduction to Computer Science and Programming in Python is intended for students with little or no programming experience.
+[Course Web](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-0001-introduction-to-computer-science-and-programming-in-python-fall-2016/).

 ## 03 SQL: